meniomaisy/GoogleQuestPJ/README.md

 Next step is to enter the python Notebook and run:

-DataSiencePj - ver1.ipynb ## via Jupyter Notebook
+Q&A-GoogleQuest.ipynb ## via Jupyter Notebook

 ## References